 Why Google Posts?

 How will this differ from social posting for your clients, you might ask?
-First of all, Google Posts is free to all Google My Business customers.
+First of all, Google Posts is free to all Google Business Profile customers.
 It offers the ability to promote events and highlight important things happening within your client’s business free of charge!
 It’s an excellent way to share content that will engage your client’s target audience.
 It is essentially free advertising for your clients.

 A simple Google search will allow customers to find a business’ latest promotion or event without them even having to visit the business website.
 Unlike Facebook posts, where a customer must like a page before seeing content updates, Google Posts are instantaneous and show automatically in a Google Search.
 They can help your local business clients stay ahead of the game.
 Local businesses can now add fresh content to their listings and start engaging customers right on the SERP—without having to redirect them to a different page or platform first.
 Consumers will now see what your business clients they have to offer directly from their business profile on the Google Knowledge Panel, and can drive additional traffic to their site by adding a link to their Google Posts.

 |💡 Google Knowledge Panel: The box that appears at the right hand side of the page after certain Google searches.
 The panel displays hours of operation, contact details, website link and even a link to Google maps.
 Ensuring that the information that Google displays about a business in the Knowledge Panel is essential to getting a business found (and visited) online.|